franckLdx/grunt-swapi2json/README.md

 ### Usage Examples

-#### All
+#### All resources
 In this example, all resources are downloaded and saved.
-When this is used, a task for each resources are dynamically created.

 ```js
 grunt.initConfig({